 Consider acquiring data from a variety of sources and consulting with people from various backgrounds and viewpoints to make sure your user persona template is inclusive and representative of all possible customers.

 10. How can I effectively communicate and share my user persona template with other members of my team or organization?

 Consider making a poster or infographic as a visual depiction to help your team or business understand your user persona template.
 The template can also be used as guidance for your company’s customer support, product development, and other areas.

 You can either choose to follow the examples of persona templates from the ones presented above or create your own from scratch.

-If you enjoyed reading this article about these persona templates, you should read these as well:
+If you enjoyed reading this article on persona templates, you should check out this one about UAT testing.

 We also wrote about a few related subjects like User Interface design principles, web usability, affordance, how to become a UX designer and UX designer portfolio.